sun-protocol/sunswap-v2-contracts/README.md

 # SunSwap-v2-contracts

-This repository contains the core smart contracts for the SunSwap 2.0 Protocol.

-## About

 SunSwap V2 is the one of major iterations of the SunSwap protocol, a decentralized exchange (DEX) built on Ethereum.
 It introduced several key improvements over V1, including support for TRC20/TRC20 pairs, flash swaps, and price oracles.
 The protocol enables automated liquidity provision using a constant product formula, allowing users to trade tokens directly from liquidity pools without relying on traditional order books.